circlefin/buidl-wallet-contracts/README.md

           Example: `forge script script/001_DeployPluginManager.s.sol --rpc-url $RPC_URL --broadcast --verify -vvvv`

       Tip: before executing the above command, verify the simulation works as expected by running the above command without the `--broadcast` and `--verify` flags.
 This way, you can also make sure your address will have enough tokens to cover the transaction fee estimated in the simulation.

+      Note: if you are deploying on a local network, don't use the `--verify` flag.

   4. Include the relevant logs from the `broadcast` folder in your commit.